Sunday, July 27, 2008

 Trip to Joondalup

 Earlier in the day, I had been at the Aquarium of Western Australia.
 This also was impressive - particularly their display of marine creatures that will kill you!
 Faith will be glad to hear that a bite from the sea-snake we went swimming with in Shark Bay "causes general aching and weakness, paralysis and muscular spasm that can lead to respiratory and cardiac failure".
-However, the "best" bit was watching a video of a cone shell (which really does look just like a normal sea-shell that you might pick up on the beach) killing and then engulfing a fish!
+However, the "best" bit was watching a video of a cone shell (which really does look just like a normal sea-shell that you might pick up on the beach) killing and then e

 Friday, July 4, 2008